Kurt Loder: Politics

-Loder identifies himself as a libertarian and summarizes his position as "free love and free markets".
-In 2013, he called New York City Mayor Michael Bloomberg "a scary guy" and thought it was "amazing that people don't rise up with pitchforks."
-Loder opposed President George H. W. Bush in the 1992 election and he believes that MTV News played a small role in Bush's loss.
-Loder says that his views came from his childhood experiences, saying:
+Loder identifies as a libertarian and has summarized his political outlook as “free love and free markets.”

+Loder opposed President George H. W. Bush in the 1992 United States presidential election.
+He later said he believed that MTV News had played a small role in Bush's defeat by encouraging political engagement among younger viewers.

+He has criticized government surveillance and regulatory policies associated with former New York City mayor Michael Bloomberg, whom he called “a scary guy.”

+Loder has attributed some of his political outlook to his childhood on the Jersey Shore:

 I grew up on the Jersey Shore on a little barrier island.
 The Atlantic Ocean was on one side, the bay was on the other.
 Everyone there hunted and fished and clammed and got crabs out of the bay.
 And one day my brother told me someone had come down from the Bureau of Petty Harassment or something and they measured the temperature of the water and had decided it was a little too warm and a certain type of bacteria might incubate in it and there was a chance that might harm the clams.
 And so from now on, no one was supposed to take clams out of the bay anymore.
 Which everyone ignored.
 And no one died.
 That was before the government got tenacious about this stuff.
 So I thought that was pretty stupid right there.

-In a 1989 live show, Loder saw Skid Row front man Sebastian Bach wearing a T-shirt reading the anti-gay slogan "AIDS Kills Fags Dead." (a pun on the commercial slogan for Raid insecticide "Raid Kills Bugs Dead").
-Loder reacted with an article in which he stated, "In the land of homophobia, if Axl Rose owns the restaurant and Public Enemy are the diners, we have a new busboy."
-Bach considered Loder's words "complete bullshit," saying that he had only used the shirt to dry himself off and strongly opposes the message on it and later issued several public apologies.
+In 1989, Skid Row singer Sebastian Bach was photographed wearing a T-shirt bearing the anti-gay slogan “AIDS Kills Fags Dead,” a variation on an advertising slogan for Raid insecticide.
+Loder criticized Bach, writing, “In the land of homophobia, if Axl Rose owns the restaurant and Public Enemy are the diners, we have a new busboy.”

+Bach called Loder's characterization “complete bullshit.”
+He said that he had used the shirt to dry himself off without initially reading its message, stated that he opposed the slogan and later issued several public apologies.

-Loder was highly critical of Michael Moore's documentary Sicko, saying it was "heavily doctored."
-He argued, "When governments attempt to regulate the balance between a limited supply of healthcare and an unlimited demand for it they're inevitably forced to ration treatment."
+Loder was highly critical of Michael Moore's 2007 documentary Sicko, describing the film as “heavily doctored.”
+He argued that the documentary presented a misleading account of government-managed healthcare systems, writing, “When governments attempt to regulate the balance between a limited supply of healthcare and an unlimited demand for it they're inevitably forced to ration treatment.”